 Is it ok to put a sofa in front of a window?

 Many people have heard that you shouldn’t place your sofa/sectional in front of the window as it may block the view.
-However, considering the way many homes are built in Canada, sometimes it is the best solution for the layout.
-As long as the sectional doesn’t have a very high back, you can still see outdoors, and all will be fine.
+However, considering the way many homes are built in Canada, sometimes it is the best solution for your living room layout.
+As long as the sectional doesn’t have a very high back and you can still see outdoors, it will work well.